gabriel-rosa/gabriel-rosa.github.io/_posts/2021-05-26-exporting-a-render-with-transparency-in-a-way-that-supports-blending.md

 ---
 published: true
 ---
 Recently I ran into an interesting issue at work which led to a pretty neat solution.
 The renderer I was working with is capable of exporting the contents of the viewport to an image by rendering them to a buffer and saving the resulting color and alpha to disk.
-There is an issue with this approach though: if the background is fully transparent (black background with $$\alpha = 0$$) and some of the rendered meshes are semi-transparent, the resulting image will not look correct when blended afterwards.
+There is an issue with this approach though: if both the background and some of the rendered meshes are transparent, the resulting image will not look correct when blended afterwards.
 Is there a way to save an image that will still support blending?
 Lets find out.

 ![Alpha blending with the over operator]({{site.baseurl}}/img/over_operator.png)

 #### Alpha blending

-To understand and correct this behavior I decided to look at how the colors were produced both for the renderer and for the exported image.
+To understand this behavior I decided to look at how the colors were produced both for the renderer and for the exported image.
 First lets remind ourselves how alpha blending works.
 If we want to blend a transparent color (called the source color) with a background color (called the destination), we first define an $$\alpha$$ parameter that determines how transparent the source is ($$\alpha = 0$$ is fully transparent, $$\alpha = 1$$ is fully opaque).
 Then we use the so called over operator to compute the final color (basically a linear interpolation):

 $$O = \alpha C_s + (1 - \alpha) C_d$$